zmkfirmware/zmk/docs/docs/troubleshooting/building-issues.md

 devicetree error: /__w/zmk-config/zmk-config/config/cradio.keymap:109 (column 4): parse error: expected ';' or ','
 ```

+Note that the provided number for the column corresponds to the numbering after the preprocessor expansion and it will likely not match the column numbers in your keymap.

 A `devicetree error` followed by an `empty_file.c` reference with `lacks #binding-cells` string indicates possible problems with improper parameters for specific bindings:

 ```